Pragmatism0220/monitor_bot/README.md

 There are a hundred of exception handling.
 I even use time-out handling and retrying handling for some tools.
 All the file and directory operation is strong enough(maybe).

 Just one thing.
 There're a lot of traps and bugs in some module I use.
+I find them and I fix them.
 I really learn a lot from it.
 And, it really takes me a lot of time.

 ~~S.H.I.T~~